olinjs/olinjs/lessons/04-client-jquery-ajax/HOMEWORK.md

   * There should be a [checklist](http://www.w3schools.com/tags/att_input_type.asp) of all ingredients and their price.
   * Out-of-stock ingredients should have a disabled checkbox (`<input type="checkbox" disabled>`)
   * There should be a Submit button that will send the server the new order without refreshing the page.
+  * You may want to refer to the Mongo reading on [Referencing vs. Embedding](https://github.com/olinjs/olinjs/blob/master/lessons/03-express-templates-mongo/README.md) as you think about how you will store your data.
   You should give your customer a nice congratulatory message for completing their order (maybe a free cat picture since you're so good at that?!)
   * A running counter of total cost: Should update whenever a new ingredient is added or removed.